autumoswitzerland/WinJavaLauncher/README.md

 ### Key Features:
 - **Single Executable**: The `make.sh` script compiles and links all the required components to produce a single executable file.
 This file is portable and can be used to launch the jpackaged Java application.
-- **Temporary Runtime Directory**: At runtime, the wrapper application creates a temporary directory at the execution location containing the Java application and its runtime libraries.
-Once the application finishes execution, the wrapper deletes this directory, ensuring no residual files are left behind.
+- **Temporary Runtime Directory**: At runtime, the wrapper application creates a temporary directory in the user's default temporary directory that contains the Java application and its runtime libraries.
+As soon as the application is executed, the wrapper deletes this directory to ensure that no residual files are left behind.

 ### Build Process:
 1. **Compilation**: The `make.sh` script compiles the C/C++ source files, including the Miniz compression library and resources.